 The course also focuses on what it means to learn, and how you learn.
 To that end, you will be required not to listen to/read lectures, memorize content, and regurgitate material for an exam.
 Rather, you will be asked to demonstrate your understanding of the materials in ways that enhance your ability to communicate, to think creatively and critically, to work collaboratively, and to adopt what is useful for you as an individual.

 So, I will begin by enthusiastically inviting you to explore the power of economic thinking.
-My hope is that you recognize your use of economics every day in your decision making, and that the study and use of economics becomes incredibly fascinating, illuminating and empowering, rather than a chore.
+I hope that you recognize your use of economics every day in your decision making and that the study and use of economics become incredibly fascinating, illuminating and empowering, rather than a chore.